krismally/100-days-of-code/r1-log.md

 ### R1D5
 Not too much coding done since it was presentation day at General Assembly!
 I did some final touches on my project and debugged a couple small things.
 One last detail - figuring out how to link back to my home page from the credits w Netlify.

+### R1D6
+I dove into backend development!
+Learned express basics and practiced setting up an express server, GET routes, and using query params.